Severson-Group/eMach-matlab/README.md

 - The function arguments are described for different use cases.
 Example: `mn is the MagNet object. componentName is a string containing the name of the geometry to be included in the motion component.
 If multiple components are to be moved, componentName will be a cell array of strings containing names of the geometries to be included in the motion component.`If there are optional arguments, each of those should be described.
 - The return value should be described.
 Example: `This function returns motion, which is a string containing name of the motion component created`
 - Provide example use cases.
 Be as descriptive as possible.
 Example: `For example, motion = MN_D_MAKEMOTIONCOMPONENT(mn, 'rotorIron'), creates a motion component to move the geometry 'rotorIron'. motion2 = MN_D_MAKEMOTIONCOMPONENT(mn, [{'rotorIron'},{'magnet1'},{'magnet2'}]), creates a motion component to move the geometries 'rotorIron', 'magnet1' and 'magnet2' as one single block.`
-- Iff applicable, specify what function in the FEA tool, this is a wrapper for.
+- If applicable, specify what function in the FEA tool, this is a wrapper for.
 Example: `This is a wrapper for Document::makeMotionComponent`
 - Finally, list related functions.
 Example: `See also MN_FINDBODY, MN_GETPATHOFRADIALFACES, MN_D_MAKESIMPLECOIL, MN_D_SETDEFAULTLENGTHUNIT, MN_D_SETPARAMETER, MN_D_CREATEBOUNDARYCONDITION.`

 If the snippets provided in each bullet point are all brought together, the function documentation will look as follows